If you have questions when starting treatment, support is available through Acadia Connect® to help you along the way.

 If your child experiences diarrhea while taking DAYBUE, tell their doctor right away.
 Your child’s doctor may reduce or interrupt the dose until side effects improve.

-For more information, please see helpful tips for managing diarrhea
+For more information, please see helpful tips to consider for managing diarrhea